ZhengyangChang/mpcs52553-final/README.md

 Click a house and click reserve to reserve it.
 In your profile page you can see all the reservations you have.
 You can check other user's profile, reservation record, but you cannot edit the information (like phone number) or cancel a reservation that not belongs to you.

+You can reserve a house and log in to
+* username: zhengyangc@uchicago.edu
+* password: qwerty
+(which hold most of houses in seed data)
+So you can confirm the reservation or discard it.